backstage/backstage/contrib/docs/tutorials/cloudfoundry-deployment.md

 ### Building Backstage

-Build your Backstage instance by following the instructions below, based on the [Backastage Docker Build docs](https://backstage.io/docs/deployment/docker).
+Build your Backstage instance by following the instructions below, based on the [Backstage Docker Build docs](https://backstage.io/docs/deployment/docker).
 Run the following command in the root directory of your backstage instance:

 `yarn build:backend --config ../../app-config.yaml`